 Annamaria: Well, after this project, I’d like to focus on Risk management and Lean.
 Risk management is a part of my actual mission.
 It covers several interesting domains like finance, resources and planning, and I really like the analytical part.
 I discovered Lean at the beginning of my first mission at GSK, in March 2015.
-I have a Green belt certificate now, but I would like to go even further because I’m passionate about optimisation.
+I have a Green belt certificate now, but I would like to go even further because I’m passionate about optimization.

 What are your ambitions for the future?

 Annamaria: As a mathematician, I want to obtain the Lean Six Sigma Black Belt certification.
 As a manager, I would like to improve my change management skills.
-And as a person I want to keep loving my job and stay curious about future possibilities.
+And as a person, I want to keep loving my job and stay curious about future possibilities.

 Is there anything else you’d like to share with our readers?

 Annamaria: Sure, I would give them the following advice: